 The first step for any drug-dependent person to do before seeking treatment is to admit that they have an addiction problem.
-You cannot force someone to seek rehab, but you can encourage them.
+You cannot force someone to seek rehab unless you seek involuntary commitment, but you can encourage them.

 Take a look at our inpatient, outpatient, and partial hospitalization program pages for more information on our therapeutic procedures to treat alcohol and drug-dependent patients.
 Arm yourself with the knowledge you need to encourage your loved ones to seek rehabilitative treatment to turn their life around for the better.

 If your loved one declines the treatment offer, give it another 4-7 days before you try again.
 Of course, you do not want to pressure them every day about it.
 However, the sooner you can bring up the subject again, the higher the possibility they may seek the help they need.

 If your loved one lives with you and is currently using fentanyl, it’s critical that you seek help.